 He’s about to take it on himself, he’s about to drink the cup of the wine of God’s rightful wrath due sin.
 So when you picture the cross, yes, see the severity of all the physical things that are happening there, as nails are thrust into his feet and his hands and as he’s being put upon a cross, and all the physical pain that involves.
 But even that is just a picture of the spiritual reality of what is happening.
 Jesus is at that moment, enduring the full holy wrath of God due sin, due sinners, due you and me.
 He is our substitute on the cross, drinking this cup so that we don’t have to drink it.

 Jesus we praise you for taking the payment due our sin.
-We pray to you to help us, help us to treat sin seriously, knowing what it warrants, even as we rest in the grace you have shown us.
-Lord Jesus we praise you for the cross, we praise you for taking from our hand this cup of the wine of wrath that we deserve to drink in your name, we pray, in your name we have the privilege of prayer.
+We pray to you to help us, help us to treat sin seriously.
+Still knowing what it warrants, even as we rest in the grace you have shown us.
+Lord Jesus, we praise you for the cross.
+We praise you for taking from our hand this cup of the wine of wrath that we deserve to drink.
+In your name, we pray, in your name we have the privilege of prayer.
 Amen.

 Get Pray the Word daily by subscribing here.